serlo/serlo-editor-for-edusharing/README.md

 to test the integration with a full instance of edu-sharing instead of just a mock.

-## Initialize and update frontend git submodule

-This is useful when you used the normal git clone, without the recurse-submodules flag, or when you want to update the frontend dependency.

-1. `git submodule init`

-2. `git submodule update`

 ## Usage perspective

 The following user story describes how the editor is integrated within